Big Ideas Behind a Career Fair

 It's a legal requirement for large companies.
 They would have standout candidates that were slotted for interviews but never did the online portion and therefore weren't interviewed.
 It's a rule specifically designed to get around the "Hey my nephew is an awesome hire, I'll just hire him".

 You have a short window to pique the recruiter’s interests and display your interests and capabilities.
 Make your interests direct and relate precisely to the company you’re talking to.
 Mention your graduation date and major.
 You might want to make one lead into questions about the specific company you’re talking to.
 Elevator pitches are short and easier to perfect than you might think.
 An elevator pitch should be able to made within minutes and there are tons of resources online to help you create yours.
+A good elevator pitch should be 60 seconds or less in length, giving a brief overview of yourself and your goals, and what you can bring to the company!

 Employers and recruiters often look for candidates they feel are comfortable to be around, and that they can personally get along with.
 The more natural a candidate is, the more memorable they are to the recruiter.
 Make sure to differentiate yourself by stating all unique things related to yourself.
 Your hobbies, your place where you grew up, engineering projects you might have read way too much into how they worked.
 Just let your passion shine through and try not to worry about presenting yourself in any fabricated manner.